tomato-alex/IMSE_SS23_Project/README.md

 # IMSE_SS23_Project

-The project from the course "Datenbanksysteme" in the WS22 at the University of Vienna.

 ## Idea:

 Create a functioning PHP frontend with REST API integration to communicate between a DB and the frontend with easy switch and data migration from SQL to NoSQL